The Role of Probiotics in Autoimmune Disease Management: An Ayurvedic Perspective

 4. Balancing Gut Bacteria

-An imbalance in gut bacteria, or dysbiosis, can contribute to the development and progression of autoimmune diseases.
-Probiotics can help restore balance by increasing the abundance of beneficial bacteria and reducing harmful bacteria.
+Dysbiosis contributes to the progression of autoimmune diseases.
+Probiotics help restore balance by increasing beneficial bacteria and reducing harmful strains, potentially halting disease progression (Sanz et al., 2011).

 Scientific Evidence Supporting Probiotics in Autoimmune Diseases